Egypt limits Gaza passage after Palestinian Authority quits border crossing

 Egypt’s restriction, the official said, showed its “disappointment at the faltering of the 2017 reconciliation agreement”.
 But an Egyptian official in Cairo said he did not expect Rafah to be shut completely.

-“Egypt recognizes the importance of the humanitarian situation in Gaza and the Rafah crossing is an important access point for Palestinians,” the official said, adding that his country would abandon its mediation efforts.
+“Egypt recognizes the importance of the humanitarian situation in Gaza and the Rafah crossing is an important access point for Palestinians,” the official said, adding that his country would not abandon its mediation efforts.

 Brigadier-General Yehya Hammad, the Hamas-appointed director of the crossing, told Reuters his men completed their deployment and were ready to operate the passage.